smullins7/code-examples/README.md

+# TODO

+1. rename repo, have readme for example dir separate from top level readme
+2. add users to backend
+3. add abstraction to backend
+4. frontend for all functionality on backend
+5. make a decent effort on frontend style
+6. logging/monitoring to backend?

 # Flask Example

 Example REST service using Flask.
 This repo is meant for demonstration/teaching purposes only.
 Production concerns like performance, scalability and security are absent from this project on purpose.